 Policing in the United States and across the world is changing faster than ever.
-As we kick off 2019, we want to highlight five trends we believe will drive best practices in law enforcement this year.
+As we kick off 2019, we want to highlight the five future trends in law enforcement we believe will drive best practices this year and beyond.

 2019 Law Enforcement Trends

 Trend #1 – More City Leaders Will Pursue a Proactive Approach to Police Reform – Rather Than Wait for a Crisis

 Wondering where is law enforcement headed in the next 5 years?
 The greatest change in 21st century policing is a new emphasis on police transparency and accountability.
 In 2019, we expect this to continue – but with a new “edge”: more police and city leaders will put aside any reluctance to institute change until a crisis develops, choosing instead to initiate more proactive approaches to setting their organizations’ direction and focus up front.